MaxAFriedrich/slideout/README.md

 ## Usage

-Make sure to add the following to your `config.towl` file.
+Make sure to add the following to your `config.toml` file.

 ```toml
 theme = "slideout"